Managing Your Pipelines

 to save your changes and automatically run your pipeline. -

-to exit the creation mode without saving your pipeline.
-A pop-in window appears with a progress bar: you can click the cross to exit faster or click Continue edition to cancel your cancellation.
+The cross to exit the creation mode without saving your pipeline.
+A pop-up window appears with a progress bar.
+You can click the cross to exit faster or click Continue edition to cancel your cancellation.

 -